TiagoMJFlores/tiagomjflores.github.io/_appstore/fruitglasses.md

 comments: false
 ---

-I began to develop interest in Augmented Reality and Computer Vision especially when I heard rumors that Apple would release smart glasses in the future.
+I began to develop interest in Augmented Reality and Computer Vision especially when I [read rumors](https://www.businessinsider.com/apple-smart-glasses-rumors-everything-we-know-2019-3) that Apple would release smart glasses in the future.
 So I decided to develop a small project to test Apple's APIs and tools.

 ## Video Demo